 Have a few toilet paper rolls around the house?
 If the answer is yes, then your kids are already halfway to making these confetti poppers for your Juneteenth celebration.
 These poppers are filled with green, black, and red-colored tissue paper in honor of the Pan-African flag.
 Have the kids make a bunch of these poppers to hand out at your Juneteenth BBQ for a guaranteed good time.

 Kente Cloth Paper Weaving

 Kente cloth is a staple in the West African country of Ghana.
 The decorated fabric, made by the Ashanti people, was originally only worn by royalty.
 Over the years, the pattern has evolved and is worn by everyday people during celebrations.
 Like the Pan-African flag, each color on the cloth has a different meaning.
 Head over to Kitchen Table Classroom to read all about the different colors and what they represent.
-While the cloth is typically worn, this version is made from paper, allowing you to make cards and decorations from it to celebrate Juneteenth.
+While the cloth is typically worn, this version is made from paper, allowing kids to make cards and decorations from it to celebrate Juneteenth.

 Juneteenth Flag Coloring Sheet